Code-Institute-Submissions/milestone-project-179/README.md

 - Responsive on all device sizes through using Bootstrap (mobile first design)
 - Inlineblock navbar with dropdown menu ≥576px and collapse navbar <576px
 - Hover over elements
-- Collpse elements
+- Collapse elements
-- Form with submit button, unfortunately not submiting yet, because I don't have the knowledge yet to make it work, but I will change that after I learn how to do so in the next few lessons of the course.
+- Form with submit button, unfortunately not submiting, because I don't have the knowledge yet to make it work, but I will change that after I learn how to do so in the next few lessons of the course.

-- Social - Links to social media in the footer section.
+- Social Media Icons and Links to Social Media in the Footer.

 ## Future Features
 <dd> *if the Blogger wants to get into the business to get professional with the site and provides more content.* </dd>